 The arrest of three UCLA basketball players in Hangzhou for shoplifting early this month was shameful enough.
 But it’s the reaction to the event by LaVar Ball, father of one of the players, that takes the cake for clueless.
 I nominate him Ass-Clown of 2017.

 The debate over whether the man should thank the US president for getting his son out of ten years jail time in China is one thing.
 Of course he should thank him.
 He’s a moron for not doing so.
 But it’s not just that.
-What most people are forgetting in all this is any sense of what it means to be part of a nation, part of the United States.
+What most people are forgetting in all this is what it means to be part of a nation, part of the United States.

 China is our main global competitor at present.
-The shoplifting by these so-called "students" (I’ll use the scare quotes because I don’t think athletic scholarships should even be a thing) was of course widely reported in the Chinese press.
+The shoplifting by these "students" (I’ll use the scare quotes because I don’t think athletic scholarships should even be a thing) was of course widely reported in the Chinese press.
 Think about that for a moment.
 Given China's population of 1.4 billion, that means hundreds of millions of Chinese, catching this event in the news, were confirmed in their prejudice that America people of color are troublemakers and losers.
-Good job for you son there, LaVar.
+Good job for your son there, LaVar.

-LaVar said he would have thanked President Trump if he’d flown his kid home on Air Force One .
+LaVar said he would have thanked President Trump if he’d flown his kid home on Air Force One.
 “There’s a lot of room on that plane,” he said on CNN.
 Uh-huh.
 Does the man really have no idea what it means for national leaders to visit another country?
 Imagine how it would have played in Chinese media if our president, after getting them bailed out for their criminal behavior, had actually then flown these entitled "student" morons home in the presidential jet.
-Imagine the message it would convey, how the Chinese media would use it to dis American common sense in general and the sense of America’s leader in particular.
+Imagine the message it would convey, how the Chinese media would use it to dis American common sense in general and America’s leader in particular.

 My novel A Taipei Mutt is now in print.
 The Asian capital unmuzzled.